Lancel (company): Development

 Their son Albert took the company's reins in 1901 and transformed the modest company into a global brand.
 He immediately placed the handbag at the core of the company's strategy.
-He suggested using fine leathers including lizard, calfskin...
+He suggested using fine leathers including lizard and calfskin.
 Albert also suggested adding pockets and other features.
 In 1929, he designed the Parapluie, which contained a mirror, a makeup bag, and a folding umbrella.

 1927 was a turning point for the company.
 The brand launched a bucket bag with a flexible shape.

 By the 1920s, the company also specialized in crafted grand tour luggage.

 Albert Lancel then filed a patent for the Bambino, the world's smallest portable radio, and the Aviona trunk.

 The company became a brand for luxury leather goods and accessories in Paris.

 In the 1920s, Lancel was the first luxury brand to send its clients a catalog.

 In 1929, Lancel opened a flagship store selling handbags and accessories in the Opera district, where the brand is still present today.